Key components to our success

 Diversity and Inclusion at Duke University

-The Duke University Office of Graduate Student Affairs (GSA) and the Office of Biomedical Graduate Diversity (OBGD) for the School of Medicine work together to coordinate, supplement and expand the recruiting efforts of all Duke graduate departments and programs.
+The Duke University Office of Graduate Student Affairs (GSA) and the Inclusion, Diversity, Equity, Advancement, and Leadership in the Sciences (IDEALS) Office for the School of Medicine work together to coordinate, supplement and expand the recruiting efforts of all Duke graduate departments and programs.
 Duke faculty and staff travel across the country to actively seek and recruit talented students from underrepresented groups.

 Each year, the Duke University Graduate School awards approximately 35 Dean's Graduate Fellowships to the strongest students from underrepresented groups.
 The fellowship provides a 12-month stipend during the first two years of study and a $5,500 summer stipend or stipend supplement in the third and fourth years of study.